Rare Genomics (RG)

 Testing and Iteration

 • Usability Testing: Conducted remote and in-person testing sessions with target users to gather feedback on navigation, layout, and readability.
+I also plan to conduct additional tests once the website is launched.

 • Accessibility Audit: Utilized tools like WAVE and manual testing to ensure WCAG compliance.